Darvin Adams: Professional career

-National Football League
+Carolina Panthers

 He was signed as an undrafted rookie free agent by the Carolina Panthers on July 30, 2011, but was released on September 3 during final cuts.
 He spent time on the team's practice squad before he was promoted to the active roster on November 25, 2011.

-United Football League
+Virginia Destroyers

 In 2012, Adams played in four games for the Virginia Destroyers of the United Football League.

-Canadian Football League

 Toronto Argonauts

 On January 28, 2013, Adams signed with the Toronto Argonauts of the Canadian Football League.
 He spent two years with the club, playing in 11 games and starting eight.
 He caught 18 passes for 237 yards and one touchdown.

 Winnipeg Blue Bombers

 Upon entering free agency, Adams signed with the Winnipeg Blue Bombers on February 10, 2015.
 Adams was one of the Bombers leading receivers in 2015, catching 61 passes for 839. yards with 6 touchdowns.
 Adams missed 12 games during the 2016 season with a shoulder injury, returning to the starting lineup for the second last week of the regular season.
 On January 16, 2017 the Bombers and Adams agreed to a three-year contract extension, preventing him from becoming a free-agent about a month later.
 Over the following two seasons Adams continued to be the Bombers leading receiver, eclipsing 1,000 yards in both seasons.

 Adams helped the Bombers to reach post-season once again during the 2019 season.
-In the division semi-finals he grabbed a critical 71 yard touchdown to help the Bombers upset the Calgary Stampeders on the road.
+In the division semi-finals he grabbed a critical 71-yard touchdown to help the Bombers upset the Calgary Stampeders on the road.
 Zach Collaros again hit Adams for a long gain in the playoffs in their away game against Saskatchewan, when they connected for 63 yards on one play, helping the team to the Grey Cup.
 Adams would have a quieter game in the 107th Grey Cup, though he did have a pass to Chris Streveler on a trick play, as the Blue Bombers would eventually win to get their first championship in 29 years.

 The following season was cancelled as a result of the COVID-19 pandemic, though Adams would return to the team for the 2021 season.
 Adams again would see his total yards diminish as teammate Kenny Lawler led the team and CFL in receiving yards.
 Adams would still finish the season with 441 yards and four touchdowns as the Blue Bombers would finish the year with the best regular season record.
 Winnipeg would go on to their second consecutive final when the defeated Saskatchewan again to go to the 108th Grey Cup.
-There, the Blue Bombers would trail for much of the game but would rally from 22-10 down to force overtime.
+There, the Blue Bombers would trail for much of the game but would rally from 22 to 10 down to force overtime.
 Tied at 25, Winnipeg got possession first and Adams caught a touchdown pass from Collaros that would end up the game winner as Adams and the Blue Bombers won their second consecutive championship by a score of 33-25.
 He became a free agent upon the expiry of his contract on February 8, 2022.